pymc-devs/pymc-data-umbrella/contributing/language-translations.md

 ## Translating content: volunteers needed

-If you would like to volunteer for translations, please select a page on [Issue #99](https://github.com/pymc-devs/pymc-data-umbrella/issues/99) on GitHub and indicate which page you will translate.
-A comment can be added to the issue.
-This will let other contributors know so that work is not duplicated.
+If you would like to volunteer for translations, please select a page.
+We have included a list of priority pages to translate on [Issue #99](https://github.com/pymc-devs/pymc-data-umbrella/issues/99).

 ## Thank you 🙌